jesusrmoreno/toto/Readme.md

 an existing group if doing so will not cause the playersInGroup limit to be exceeded.

+### room-message
+Is sent to everyone in the room.
+The client should subscribe to this to get info about room events.

 ### make-move
 This is sent from the client to the server when the player wants to make a move, the "move" is to be sent as a string value which should then be parsed as json